SAP-samples/teched2022-DA160/README.md

 ## Exercises

-Be aware that some of the exercises are based on each other, therefore flagged as **mandatory**.
-Other parts can work based on prebuilt parts to save you some time, marked as **optional**.
+Be aware that some of the exercises are based on each other, and have to be done in the sequence given below.<br>
+The ***Fast Track*** is for anyone eager to finish early and enyjoy exploring the system on your own. <br>The others are ***Optional Exercises*** only relevant if you want to learn more about the solution especially how to crearte tables, ER models and the Business Layer.
 This gives you the flexibility to decide which exercises you would like to focus on.

 1. **Getting Started**
 	* [Overview about the Business Scenario & the Data Model](exercises/ex00/README.md) - DONE